AyoungYa/scenarios/python/challenge-word-solitaire/step1.md

 ## Requirements

-- Keep only the words containing letters, remove punctuation, digits, and words with non-letter characters.
+- Keep only the words with letters, remove punctuation, numbers, and words with non-letter characters.
 - Convert all letters to lowercase.
 - Remove duplicates, leaving only one occurrence of each word.